Resources

 2. Threshold Signature Schemes (TSS)

 TSS is another cryptographic solution that allows decentralized control over signing transactions.
-Compared to traditional multisig, TSS is more scalable and private.
+Compared to traditional multisig, TSS is more scalable and secure.

 3. Decentralized Identity (DID)